rdsq/pip-requirements/README.md

 ## Taskbar

-It adds the buttons for `pip freeze` and `pip install -r` to the taskbar of the requirements file
+It adds buttons for `pip freeze` and `pip install -r` to the taskbar of the requirements file

 ## Command Pallete